dwyl/mvp/README.md

 to _combine_ the functionality.

-If the idea of **_combining_ related tools** appeals to you keep reading. 👌<br />
+If the idea of **_combining_ related tools** appeals to you keep reading. 😍<br />
-If it sounds like a _terrible_ idea to you, please just ignore it and get on with your day.
+If it sounds like a _terrible_ idea to you, please just ignore it and get on with your day. 👌

 “_If at first the **idea** is **not absurd**, then there is **no hope** for it._”